2022 All-Area Team: First Team playmakers lead squads to successful seasons

 Peterson also played a significant role in the kick return game for Raymond Central with seven returns for 154 yards.

-Late in the year at Nebraska City, Peterson had a breakout performance in a 33-30 win for the Mustangs.
+Late in the year at Nebraska City, Peterson was able to have a breakout performance in a 33-30 win for the Mustangs.
 He carried the ball 24 times for 276 yards and two touchdowns.

 Coming into next year, Peterson will be the top offensive performer that Raymond Central returns.